-She has exhibited in spaces including BronxArtSpace in New York, Redline Contemporary Art Center in Denver, AUTOMAT in Philadelphia, Antenna Gallery in New Orleans, Binyamina Gallery in Tel Aviv, and PHILOBIBLON in Rome.
-Her artist residencies include Vermont Studio Center, Women’s Studio Workshop, and Second State Press.
-She also co-founded Southern Heat Exchange, an exhibition space and digital residency with emerging artists.
+She has exhibited nationally and internationally at venues including BronxArtSpace in New York, Redline Contemporary Art Center in Denver, AUTOMAT in Philadelphia, Antenna Gallery in New Orleans, and PHILOBIBLON in Rome.

 My work reflects a curiosity about materials and their origins in the landscape.
 I collect, observe, and compose with natural dyes, patinas, objects, and drawings.
 I take cues from riverbank clutter and industrial waterways, mineral hues and local geology, lumber species and fishing traps.
 I arrange both made and found objects into vignettes that explore dynamics of agency and material.